kasnerz/lightnlg/README.md

-# LightNLG: NLG with PyTorch Lightning :zap:
+# LightNLG: A Starter Pack for NLG with PyTorch Lightning :zap:

 A minimalistic codebase for training natural language generation models from [HuggingFace Transformers](https://huggingface.co/docs/transformers) using [PyTorch Lightning](https://www.pytorchlightning.ai).